Note: There is a special application and deadline for this program.

 - Possess a valid, unencumbered LPN/LPTN/LVN license

 - Completion of the required general education courses from an accredited college or university with a grade of “C” or better.
 Applicants may lack one of the required general education courses by August 31, but all required general education courses must be completed by the time nursing courses begin the following January.
-No additional courses may be taken concurrently with nursing courses must be approved by the Division Chair of Health Professions and Natural Sciences and/or Vice Chancellor of Academic Services.
+Additional courses taken concurrently with nursing courses must be approved by the Division Chair of Health Professions and Natural Sciences and/or Vice Chancellor of Academic Services.